resim-ai/getting-started-demo/README.md

 This Getting Started guide will highlight the following areas:

-1. Providing an experience builder that allows you to create a simple scene
+1. Providing an experience build that allows you to create a simple scene
-2. Creating a metrics that build that takes the outputs of the experience builder and creates a simple metrics
+2. Creating a metrics build that takes the outputs of the experience build and creates a simple metric
 3. An example for you to look through to see how things are formatted in order for them to be used in ReSim

 ### Contributions